-- 1. The Code of Corporate Governance identifies the role of the Chief Executive Officer as the head of the Police and Crime Commissioner's staff, and the Monitoring Officer.
+- The Code of Corporate Governance identifies the role of the Chief Executive Officer as the head of the Commissioner's staff, and the Monitoring Officer.
 The formal delegations, listed below, are those given to the Chief Executive Officer, which are in effect at the time of the publication of the scheme. - 2.
-As the monitoring officer of the Police and Crime Commissioner there is a statutory responsibility to manage his/her legal affairs as set out in section 5 Local Government and Housing Act 1989 - 3.
-In his/her absence the Commissioner may delegate to the Chief Executive Officer to carry out any of his functions, except those prohibited by law3. - 4.
+As the monitoring officer of the Commissioner there is a statutory responsibility to manage his/her legal affairs as set out in section 5 Local Government and Housing Act 1989 - 3.
+In his/her absence the Commissioner may delegate to the Chief Executive Officer to carry out any of his/her functions, except those prohibited by law3. - 4.
 The Commissioner may not delegate the following; - a.
 Issuing a Police & Crime Plan - b.
 Determining Police & Crime Plan Objectives - c.
-Attendance at a meeting of the Police & Crime Panel ("PCP") - d.
-Preparing an Annual report to the PCP - e.
+Attendance at a meeting of the Police, Fire & Crime Panel ("PFCP") - d.
+Preparing an Annual report to the PFCP - e.
 The appointment, suspension, or the calling upon to retire or resign, of the Chief Constable - f.
 Calculating a budget requirement